rsyncOSX/RsyncOSXdocs/content/post/UserConfiguration.md

 - Schedules

-By enable, the scheduling part of RsyncOSX, is enabled and available as a button within the main view.
+By activating, the planning part of RsyncOSX becomes available as a button in the main view.

 ## Ssh parameters (global)